laffed/clocker-bot/README.md

 # Running

-All you have to do is run the clocker bot is run the clocker.py script.
+All you have to do is run the clocker.py script.
 Chromedriver will start a new session of Chrome and close the session when complete.

 ## Setting up a custom terminal command